 The Downtown Dayton DORA is in effect from noon until midnight 7 days a week.

 The Chief of Police will suspend DORA on St. Patrick's Day, and may suspend DORA for other designated special events.

-The boundaries of Dayton’s first DORA will be dissolved and the Oregon District will now be included in the newly formed Downtown Dayton DORA.
+The boundaries of Dayton’s first DORA have been dissolved and the Oregon District is now included in the newly formed Downtown Dayton DORA.
 All participants in the Downtown Dayton DORA will use the same logos, cups, signs, and other materials.

 Will any streets be closed as part of DORA?

 No streets will be closed because of DORA.
 Despite both launching in the Oregon District in 2020, DORA and Out on 5th are two separate programs.
 The Out on 5th weekend street closures will continue in the Oregon District as usual.